Applications and Categories¶

 If a match is found, the flow category will be set to the corresponding matching category.
-These rules can be configured from the Categories page.
+These rules can be configured from the Categories tab.

-By clicking “Edit Hosts” it’s possible to define some hosts which will be considered as part of the category.
+By clicking “Edit Rules” it’s possible to define some rules to match hosts and associate them to the category.